Autumn Visits: Art

 The force of Art is rarely able to take action, hampered by its own imagination of the consequences.
 When it does, however, the actions are impassioned, and the result is rarely savoury, like the actions of a certain painter Schicklgruber.
 Art is represented by a 'hack' writer, cranking out several fantasy and sci-fi novels a year for money.
 The novel implies that some of Lukyanenko's other books are actually written by the Original of this Envoy.
 Specifically, he makes numerous references to having written The Boy and the Darkness.

 Strength

 Strength is the force that guarantees peace and security.
 A country with a strong army, without crime; a place to which warriors can proudly come home.
 Strength's Envoy is a copy of an Army Colonel who fought in Afghanistan.
 He is Ukrainian, and is in the Ukrainian army, but seems to regard the countries as close kin, almost as one.
-This Envoy and his Original don't see eye-to-eye on their vision of the future, because the Original has lost faith in his cause, while the copy retains his belief.
+This Envoy and his Original do not see eye to eye on their vision of the future, because the Original has lost faith in his cause, while the copy retains his belief.